 I continued on the path along the wadi.
 The Falaj spreads through the slopes of the valley to reach all terraces.

-Here are the ruins of a tower:
+Here are the ruins of a tower of the Rogan castle I think:

 Further in the wadi